samiralam/rules-compendium/docs/phb/7-spells/spell-descriptions.md

 **Duration:** Instantaneous

-Choose a creature within range that has 0 Hit Points and isn’t [dead](/sources/dnd/free-rules/rules-glossary#Dead).
+Choose a creature within range that has 0 Hit Points and isn't [dead](/sources/dnd/free-rules/rules-glossary#Dead).
 The creature becomes [Stable](/sources/dnd/free-rules/rules-glossary#Stable).

 ***Cantrip Upgrade.*** The range doubles when you reach levels 5 (30 feet), 11 (60 feet), and 17 (120 feet).